aleung241/aws-training-2018/README.md

 - Use custom route tables!
 - Remember that server restarts result in IP address changes

-#### Security Groups
-- Assign addresses and control traffic.
-Can assign rules to group
-- Can allow traffic from certain load balancers
-- Allow complete control of packet routing through different tiers

-#### Network Access Control Lists (ACL)
-- Subnet level protection
-- Contol in and out traffic
-- Optional firewalls

 #### Logging VPC traffic
-- Uhh...can be done.
-Yeah...
+- VPC flow logs are published to CloudWatch Logs
+- Can enable for VPCs, subnets and ENIs (Elastic Network Interface)

-#### VPC peering
+#### Connecting VPCs
-- Route traffic between peered VPCs
+- Use VPC peering.
+Route traffic between peered VPCs
 - Peering must be direct.
 Cannot flow through other peers
+- No IGW or virtual GW required.
+No single point of failure
 - Scalable
 - Needs permissions to both VPCs to make and accept requests to pass packets between them
 - Use route tables to peer between VPCs